-Heartleaf foamflower or foamflower (Tiarella stolonifera syn. cordifolia) is native to Ontario and found on leafy hummus in deciduous or mixed woods.
+Heartleaf foamflower AKA creeping foamflower (Tiarella stolonifera syn. cordifolia) is native to Ontario and found on leafy hummus in deciduous or mixed woods.
 The leaves resemble miterworts, making one of the folk names false miterwort.
+I spot foamflower on the roadsides often, and mitrewort more on rocks in streams and deeper in the woods.
+I will post this lookalike some year soon!

 There’s not much to say about edibility and medicinal uses of this one, but it’s a wonderful shade tolerant perennial groundcover for native plant landscaping and is common in our area around Haliburton, Ontario; so, I don’t want to put off its spotlight any longer!